Weʼre raising £100,000 to fund a project to create a statue of Emily Williamson, founder of the Royal Society for the Protection of Birds.

 Who's the sculptor and what's the timeline?

-24 sculptors expressed an interest in the Emily Williamson Statue Competition, from New York to Tuscany, Manchester to Brighton.
-12 entries made the longlist, and 6000 members of the public voted for their favourite in February 2021.
+24 sculptors expressed an interest in the Emily Williamson Statue Competition;12 entries made the longlist, and 6000 members of the public voted for their favourite in February 2021.

 November 2021: Winning Sculpture Announced.

 April 2023: Sculpture unveiled at Fletcher Moss Park on Emily's 168th birthday by her great great niece, the bird scientist Dr Melissa Bateson.

 Who's funding this statue?

 A combination of crowd funding, sales of a limited edition of the four shortlisted maquettes, and corporate sponsorship.
 Contact firstname.lastname@example.org to discuss sponsorship opportunities.

 Didsbury councillor Andrew Simcock and author Tessa Boase are leading the team, along with the RSPB's CEO, Beccy Speight.

 We have past form in getting statues done: the Emmeline Pankhurst statue campaign for Manchester was conceived and successfully run by Andrew, unveiled 2018.
 We also have experience in getting stories out there: Tessa's book about the RSPB's surprising origins, 'Etta Lemon: The Woman Who Saved the Birds' continues to inspire readers with its story of early eco activism.
 (Standing Up for Nature Book of the Year ).

 We're delighted to have you on board.
 As Emily Williamson showed us: from small beginnings, great things grow.
 To keep up to date with our campaign, visit our website and subscribe to our newsletter.